 Edward L. Manigault, Clemson University Donated Collection, Bugwood.org

-There are thirteen genera of wolf spiders in the United States.
-The genus Hogna contains numerous species and includes some of the biggest wolf spiders in our area.
-Two notable species, H. carolinensis and H. aspersa , are among the largest and most commonly encountered in Pennsylvania homes.
+This group contains approximately 240 species in twenty-one genera in the United States.
+The genera Hogna and Tigrosa contain nineteen and five species, respectively, including some of the biggest wolf spiders in our area.
+Two notable species, H. carolinensis and T. aspersa, are among the largest and most commonly encountered in Pennsylvania homes.

 Hogna carolinensis females are 22 to 35 millimeters in length, and the males are 18 to 20 millimeters.
 The carapace is a dark brown with scattered gray hairs that are typically not arranged in any discernible pattern.
 The abdomen is similarly colored, with a somewhat darker dorsal stripe.
 The legs are a solid color.

-Wolf spiders will bite if handled or if trapped next to the skin.
-However, their venoms are not very harmful to humans, which is fortunate since the Hogna species are very large spiders whose bites could do serious damage if their venoms were more potent.
-Typical reactions include initial pain and redness, which subsides with time.
+Wolf spiders will bite if mishandled or trapped next to the skin.
+Typical reactions include initial pain and redness with the potential for some localized swelling.
+Symptoms generally subside within 24 hours.
 No serious medical consequences of these bites have been noted.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.